proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 The `class()` method also deserves some attention.
 You can pass text strings to specify CSS classes.
-But we also provide Rust types for common classes which implements `Into<Classes>`.
-The class method directly accepts those types, so you can specify css classes in a type safe way.
+But we also provide Rust types for common classes which implement `Into<Classes>`.
+The class method directly accepts those types, so you can specify CSS classes in a type safe way.

-All base widgets implements a common builder API to specify classes, attributes and event callbacks.
+All base widgets implement a common builder API to specify classes, attributes and event callbacks.

 To further simplify layout, we also defined functions to set padding, margin and